programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Evaluate the resulting topics.

-After fitting the model in the notebook, we can also evaluate the results.
+After fitting the model in the notebook, we can also evaluate the results in the notebook.
 As noted, our sample corpus size was very small (meaning that we do not expect great performance), but some of the topics do seem reasonable.
 For instance, night, moon, and dark cluster together in topic 0; and dawn, sunlight, summer, gleam cluster together in topic 1.

 ```python